Customer relationships plays an important role in

 4) Make them as part of your journey

 This is one of the simple techniques to build strong relationships with your customer.
-Don’t wait until your customer come with a complaint about your product/service.
+Don’t wait until your customer comes with a complaint about your product/service.
 Rather reach out to them ask for their feedback and take it in a constructive way to improve your product or service.

 Once you work on the feedback, let them know and thank them for providing valuable feedback.
 If possible send them a handwritten thank you note with the small gift.